The American International Schools in the Americas (AMISA), formerly known as The Association of American Schools in South America (AASSA).

 AMISA’s mission is to enhance the quality of education in American/international member schools.

-We are a vibrant, membership-driven learning organization promoting visionary leadership, innovative programs, and fiscally sustainable services.
+We are a vibrant, membership-led learning organization promoting visionary leadership, innovative programs, and fiscally sustainable services.

 Progressive learning in a safe and collaborative environment is essential to bettering the world.